MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportAgent.md

 ```

 ### -Priority
-!!!
-Exchange Server 2010

-The Priority parameter specifies the priority of the transport agent.
-The priority of the transport agent controls the order in which the transport agents process e-mail messages.
-The priority must be a value between 0 and the maximum number of transport agents.
-The default behavior is to append a new transport agent to the end of the priority list.
-Transport agents with a priority closest to 0 process e-mail messages first.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Priority parameter specifies the priority of the transport agent.
 The priority of the transport agent controls the order in which the transport agents process email messages.
 The priority must be a value between 0 and the maximum number of transport agents.
 The default behavior is to append a new transport agent to the end of the priority list.
 Transport agents with a priority closest to 0 process email messages first.

 ```yaml
 Type: Int32